bart747/bart747/_posts/2016-04-30-forms-perf.md

 date: 2016-04-30
 ---

-When a web form layout is changed&mdash;e.g., due to an error message&mdash;
+When a web form layout is changing&mdash;e.g., due to an error message&mdash;
 there's a good chance it will trigger a [browser reflow](https://developers.google.com/speed/articles/reflow).
-It has negative impact on website performance.
+It has a negative impact on website performance.
 I have a few tricks to significantly reduce it.

 ## Sample Problem (simplified)